turtlecabbage-juno/vim/vim.md

 r - replace one character
 R - replace characters until esc is pushed

-# ":" commands (Normal mode)
+## ":" commands (Normal mode)

 *:w - save changes*
 *:wq - save changes and exit vim*
 *:q - exit vim (No changes made)*
 :q! - exit vim and discard changes
-:40 moves to line 40, etc etc
+:40 - moves to line 40, etc etc
-:-40 moves 40 lines up
+:-40 - moves 40 lines up
-:+40 moves 40 lines down
+:+40 - moves 40 lines down
-:/The moves to the next instance of "The"
+:/The - moves to the next instance of "The"
+:%s/20/40 - replaces all instances of "20" with "40"

-# Notes
+## Notes

 - You can type a number to repeat an action (ex.
 4dd would delete current line and the 3 under.
 Also makes p paste all 4 lines.
 50j would move 50 lines down.)